kleenxcoder/kleenxcoder-workshops/README.md

 # kleenxcoder-workshops
 >One place for all of my workshops.
-Find out more in sub folders
+Find out more in sub folders.
+Currently I have some other workshops around which I will move here soon.

 # Workshops